felbinger/AdminGuide/docs/services/matrix.md

-First add this configuration to you `docker-compose.yml`
+First add this configuration to your `docker-compose.yml`
 ```yaml
   matrix:
     container_name: matrix